-(2) If, within the period specified in any notice issued under subsection (1) of this section the holder of the mining lease fails to satisfy the Commissioner that he or she is not using wasteful mining or treatment practices, or that the use of such practices is justified, the Commissioner may order the holder of the mining lease concerned to cease using such practices within such period as the Commissioner may specify.
+(2) Where, within the period specified in any notice issued under subsection (1) of this section the holder of the mining lease fails to satisfy the Commissioner that he or she is not using wasteful mining or treatment practices, or that the use of such practices is justified, the Commissioner may order the holder of the mining lease concerned to cease using such practices within such period as the Commissioner may specify.

-(3) Where the holder of the holder of the mining lease fails, after being so ordered, to cease using wasteful mining or treatment practices, the Commissioner may cancel that mining lease or may suspend the mining lease for such period as the Commissioner thinks fit.
+(3) Where the holder of the mining lease fails, after being so ordered, to cease using wasteful mining or treatment practices, the Commissioner may cancel that mining lease or may suspend the mining lease for such period as the Commissioner thinks fit.

-Wasteful mining and treatment practices, 52.
-(1) Where the Commissioner considers that the public interest or the interests of the holders of mining leases and location licences covering neighbouring or contiguous mining or location licence areas would best be served with regard to the efficient and economic exploitation of minerals by the co-ordination of all or part of the mining operations of such holders, the Commissioner may direct such holders to effect such co-ordination by entering into an agreement, to be approved by the Commissioner, to effect the co-ordination within such time as the Commissioner may specify.
+52. (1) Where the Commissioner considers that the public interest or the interests of the holders of mining leases and location licences covering neighbouring or contiguous mining or location licence areas would best be served with regard to the efficient and economic exploitation of minerals by the coordination of all or part of the mining operations of the holders, the Commissioner may direct the holders to effect such coordination by entering into an agreement, to be approved by the Commissioner, to effect the co-ordination within such time as the Commissioner may specify.